TaiHsin/GCD-Demo/README.md

         }
     }

-In the three getData() method that called in viewDidLoad(), we use `wait()` to request the semaphore’s resource and also use `signal()` to release the resource.

-Some important defination of semaphore from web [A Quick Look at Semaphores in Swift](https://medium.com/swiftly-swift/a-quick-look-at-semaphores-6b7b85233ddb):
+* Some important defination of semaphore from web [A Quick Look at Semaphores in Swift](https://medium.com/swiftly-swift/a-quick-look-at-semaphores-6b7b85233ddb):

 >**The Semaphore is composed by:**
 *A counter that let the Semaphore know how many threads can use its resource(s).